Now get the smallest salary (the first in the list) and take the corresponding

 The situation where one or more of the collections

-e1, e2,..., en
+e1, e2,..., en is an indexed

 collection is a little more complex.
 The select operator first converts all